mahananaka/proj2-flask/README.md

 * make service

 At this point you should be able to open webpages on port 8000.
-If your on the machine you installed it to, you may do this by going to http://127.0.0.1:8000/.
+If you're on the machine you installed it to, you may do this by going to http://127.0.0.1:8000/.
 If you installed it to a different machine you will need to get the ip address for it.